umple/umple.orion/README.md

 If all of your dependencies are in place, then to set up and run the Docker image in a container, run `setup`.
 You can istall the plugin on your Orion client at `https://nwam.github.io/umple.orion/umplePlugin.html`.
 If you are encountering issues, you can follow the longer setup steps below.

 ## 0.3 Quick Cleanup
 Run `cleanup` to completely clean up your enviornment.`cleanup` will delete your docker image, so elements of the image, such as ubuntu, will have to reintall. `cleanup` is best used to test if the system builds from scratch.
-For a faster build, see [managing docker](#managing-docker). `cleanup` might output error messages.
+For a faster workflow, see [managing docker](#4-managing-docker). `cleanup` might output error messages.
 That is okay since errors only mean that some workspace elements are already clean.

-## 1. Umple-Orion Server Setup
+## 1. umple-orion-server Setup
 ### Installing Umple to your local Maven repository
 Umple does not exist in Apache's central repositories, so we have to add it to our own local repository to use it in our server.
 To do so, run: